 The Future of Formative Assessment

-Educators who already recognize the value of formative assessment might struggle to implement information they obtain because of the delays inherent in gathering feedback.
-Formative assessment, like so many other aspects of the modern classroom, will improve as technology advances.
+Educators who already recognize the value of formative assessment might struggle to implement the information they obtain because of the delays inherent in gathering feedback.
+This, like so many other aspects of the modern classroom, will improve as technology advances.

 As formative feedback becomes available more quickly, teachers will be able to reduce the number of students who get left behind because they didn’t understand a lesson or skill.